 23. After sitting my finals and finishing my degree, I lived in London for three months to do work placements at three big law firms.
 I was offered a training contract from a top law firm but turned it down and went back to Germany to work as a translator instead.
 I celebrated Year 2000 and the turn of the century at Hogmanay in Edinburgh.

-24. I got my driver’s license and shortly after bought my first car – a Fiat Panda – for 750 Deutschmarks – and my first mobile phone – a Motorola with an antenna :-D In Winter 2000, I backpacked around Australia.
+24. I got my driver’s license and shortly after bought my first car – a Fiat Panda – for 750 Deutschmarks – as well as my first mobile phone – a Motorola with an antenna :-D. In Winter 2000, I backpacked around Australia.

 I’ve travelled a lot and seen the sunset in different places across the world.